A bit of a Sidebar

 I have gone through an 18 month course with an anti-depressant twice since Yasik turned 14.
 Since then, I have read about several studies that question long term use of anti-depressants.
 I did not want to go back there for I felt confident that if this new regimen of exercise and meditation was given time, another 18 months on an antidepressant was at the very least unnecessary.
 But here I was, needing to be strong for Dave, needing to take principal care of our client and yet dissolving in blubbering, sodden tears at often inconvenient moments.
-One sloppy moment, I remember myself lying in bed mid morning trying to help Dave of the weakened heart understand what was the matter with me.
+One sloppy moment, I remember myself lying in bed mid-morning trying to help Dave of the weakened heart understand what was the matter with me.
 I told him it wasn’t really about his condition or Yasik’s ongoing nightmare though each were definitely contributing factors; I was afraid of the fear that comes with anxiety.
-I didn’t at the time know that being afraid of the fear was actually the title of a book.
+I didn’t at the time know that being afraid of the fear was actually the subject of a book.

 With days to go before his surgery, Dave took charge, taking me to a clinic for a supply of Ativan to ward off the most obtrusive expressions of anxiety.
 Ativan does not promise to be a helpful little support for more than a month.
 Beyond that it may start to be more assertive, effectively or not so much.
 But for the period of Dave’s operation and recovery, Ativan was up to the challenge, giving me some control over each day.

 The direction I am going with this side bar, however, came through a recommendation by my brother-in-law who has had his own issues with anxiety and depression.
 He gave me a copy of the book, Hope And Help For Your Nerves, written in 1969 by Dr. Claire Weekes, an Australian general practitioner who is considered by some the pioneer of modern anxiety treatment.
 Speaking directly to the issue of fear itself in any given situation, her suggestion is to face the fear, accept the fear, ‘float’ past the fear and let time pass (24, 25).
 The book was so helpful in those days when anxiety seemed uncontrollable without medication that I got curious about what was being said in current literature.
-Because it’s all just a tap of the finger away on an Ipad, I ordered essentially any material our regional library had on anxiety.
+Because it’s all just a tap of the finger away on the internet, I ordered essentially any material our regional library had on anxiety.
 And in the months to come, I read roughly 30 books and a surprising array of magazine articles.

 Community libraries do not offer a lot of research material.
 Most of these books were self-help books or memoirs.
 But there are several that provide the lay person a less formal presentation of research.